-The Advanced Instrumentation and Technology Centre (AITC), at the Mount Stromlo Observatory, is pleased to partner with the Northrop Grumman Externship Program to offer summer internship positions for undergraduate students studying engineering, science, computer science or mathematics.
+The Advanced Instrumentation and Technology Centre (AITC), at the Mount Stromlo Observatory, is pleased to partner with the Northrop Grumman Externship Program to offer summer internship positions for undergraduate students studying engineering, science, computer science or mathematics in Australia or New Zealand.
 Interns will complete a defined research project and participate in activities that develop technical skills and help prepare them for professional employment.
 They will be supervised and mentored by AITC scientists and engineers and will be required to work as a team in completing set tasks.

 Students will complete a defined project under the supervision of an AITC staff member.
 In addition to completing a specified project, all interns will participate in activities that develop their professional skills and expand their understanding of the Australian Space Industry, including:

 - Tour of the AITC and EOS Space Systems

 - Access to technical experts from Northrop Grumman in Australia and the US

 - Tour of the Canberra Deep Space Communication Complex